luciferreeves/blaver/Readme.md

 ### Building Readme

-The `Readme.md` file for `bluffmaster` is automatically generated and should not be modified directly.
+The `Readme.md` file for `blaver` is automatically generated and should not be modified directly.
 All updates to `Readme.md` should be performed in `./build/src/docs.md` and then the build script should be run.

 ```shell
 npm run readme